DiaRomanova/DiaRomanova.github.io/_learning/week-2.md

 During this week, I noticed that learning became more challenging for me, as I wasn't feeling well.
 However, towards the end of the week, on Friday, Saturday, and Sunday, I had the opportunity to dedicate more time to my studies.
 I watched the recorded lectures twice because I didn't grasp everything on the first pass.
 Fortunately, it didn't take me longer than I had anticipated.

-Nonetheless, I ended up spending less time on my studies than I would have preferred.
-I managed to read chapters from the book, took notes, and uploaded my game design document to Microsoft Teams.

 <!---
 NOTE: Fill this in during the week.